-/ // Student's Name (Last), (First), (Middle) Birthday School Date

-School medications and health services are administered following these guidelines:

-- Parent has provided a\signed, dated authorization to administer medication and/or provide the health service. - The medication is in the original, labeled container as dispensed or the manufacturer's labeled container. - The medication label contains the student's name, name of the medication, directions for use, and date. - Authorization is renewed annually and as soon as practical when the parent notifies the school that changes are necessary.

-Medication/Health Care Dosage Route Time at School
+/ / / / Student's Name (Last), (First), (Midd le) Birthd ay S School Date School medications and health service es are administered following these g uidelines: • Parent has provided a_signed, health service. dated authorization to administer me dication and/or p rovide the • The medication is in the origin container. nal, labeled contain er as dispensed of r the manufacture r's labeled • The medication label contains date. s the student's name e, name of the me dication, direction ns for use, and • Authorization is renewed annu that changes are necessary. ually and as soon as s practical when t he parent notifies the school Medication/Health Care Dosage Route T ime at School Administration instructions Special Directives, Signs to Observe a and Side Effects / / Discontinue/Re-Evaluate/Follow-up D Date Prescriber's Signature / / Date Prescriber's Address Emergency Phon e

-Administration instructions

-Special Directives, Signs to Observ ve and Side Effects

-ve and Side Effects

-Discontinue/Re-Evaluate/Follow-u ip Date

-Prescriber's Signature / / Date

-Prescriber's Address

-Emergency Phone